 Perched on the southern flank of the Santa Monica Mountains, Tower Grove rises high above Los Angeles.
 The composition of “village-like” structures enhances the extensive vistas to the city below and the Pacific Ocean beyond.
 The home fully integrates the architecture, the interiors, and the landscape design with the client’s passion for sustainability.
 The home extensively employs FSC-certified wood, photovoltaic and solar water-heating systems, a gray water recycling system, low-energy glazing systems, recycled materials and native planting.

-The owner’s office is perched firmly on a twin steel tree.
+The office pavilion is a cube set at an angle to the main house and perched firmly on twin steel beams.

 Walnut millwork enhances the open kitchen and dining area with accents of plaster, stone, steel and glass.

-The luxurious bathing area opens to the outside with abundant views of adjacent gardens.
+The luxurious primary bathroom opens to the outside with abundant views of adjacent gardens.

 The distinctive butterfly roof integrates the solar panels above.

-An intimate courtyard sculpture garden is enclosed on four sides by stone and plaster walls, and wood louvered windows.
+An intimate courtyard sculpture garden off of the entry hall is enclosed on four sides by stone and plaster walls and wood louvered windows.
+And just inside, like another piece of sculpture, a wood and iron circular staircase with open treads gracefully winds up to the second floor.

 The striking butterfly roof over the main house, and the adjacent office pavilion supported by V-shaped steel structural columns are signature design elements.